Draxinusom/UWXtract/README.md

 ## Credits
 This project began as a simple wrapper for the "hacking" tools created by the [Underworld Adventures](https://vividos.github.io/UnderworldAdventures/) Team.
 While much of the original code from them has been heavily altered or completely replaced, quite a bit still remains (string loading/decoding and UW2 decompression are essentially untouched) and all credit goes to them for that.
 Even the parts that were rewritten/replaced were vital as that's what I used to learn how to write (a little bit of) ~~C++~~ C.  As importantly, I must thank them for the work they did in documenting the internals of UW1/UW2, without which none of this would have been possible.
 I have spent a ridiculous amount of time reading their [uw-formats.txt](https://github.com/vividos/UnderworldAdventures/blob/main/uwadv/docs/uw-formats.txt) document.

-Additionally, much credit must be given to hankmorgan and his [reverse engineering documentation](https://github.com/hankmorgan/UWReverseEngineering) as part of his work on [UnderworldExporter](https://github.com/hankmorgan/UnderworldExporter).
+Additionally, much credit must be given to hankmorgan and his [reverse engineering documentation](https://github.com/hankmorgan/UWReverseEngineering) as part of his work on ~~[UnderworldExporter](https://github.com/hankmorgan/UnderworldExporter)~~[UnderworldGodot](https://github.com/hankmorgan/UnderworldGodot).
 His work has been invaluable in flushing out much of the details in the data files, saves, and level archives (particularly for UW2).
-UnderworldExporter is an active project (at least as of March 2024) and is definitely worth keeping an eye on if you're interested in Ultima Underworld.
-Despite it not actually exporting anything :)
+UnderworldGodot is an active project (at least as of September 2024) and is definitely worth keeping an eye on if you're interested in Ultima Underworld.